blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/To Learn.md

 - Quantum Spin - Spinors - Spin Statistic Theorem - Knots
+	- Premise: Conservation of Angular Momentum
+	- Einstein de-Haas effect - experiment involving a suspended iron cylinder subjected to a vertical magnetic field causing it to rotate
+	- Also, when looking at specific wavelengths emitted by electrons when jumping between energy levels
+		- Zeeman, Lorentz figured these energy levels split when atoms are put in an external magnetic field - called the Zeeman effect
+		- Lorentz described this using the ideas of classical physics
 	- Spin gives rise to a magnetic field
 	- Zeeman, Lorentz idea of angular momentum
 	- Pauli's idea of spinors, from classically non-describable two-valuedness